Bomb threats briefly disrupt voting in swing states as Trump makes baseless Election Day claims

 Philadelphia District Attorney Larry Krasner issued a statement rejecting Trump’s claims as baseless.

 “There is no factual basis whatsoever within law enforcement to support this wild allegation,” Krasner said.
-“If Donald J. Trump has any facts to support his wild allegations, we want them now.
-Right now.
-We are not holding our breath.”
+“If Donald J. Trump has any facts to support his wild allegations, we want them now.”

 Federal election security officials and Shapiro also said they had seen nothing to support Trump’s claims.
 Officer Miguel Torres of the Philadelphia Police Department said he was unaware of any special law enforcement mobilization or “any kind of incident” that would require it.